-The Post-Graduate Certificate (PGC)

-The post-master's certificates are designed for nurses with an MSN or nursing doctoral degree who wish to increase their scope of practice in a nurse practitioner specialty role as described above.
+The Post-Graduate Certificate (PGC) tracks are designed for nurses with an MSN or nursing doctoral degree who wish to increase their scope of practice in a nurse practitioner specialty role as described above.

-National Certification:

-Graduates of the DNP, MSN, or the PGC are prepared for the national certification examination in their role specialty through the American Nurses Credentialing Center (ANCC) or the American Association of Nurse Practitioners (AANP).
-(Note: PMHNP certification is currently available only through ANCC).
+National Certification: Graduates of the DNP, MSN, or PGC are prepared for the national certification examination in their role specialty through the American Nurses Credentialing Center (ANCC) or the American Association of Nurse Practitioners (AANP).